Kollage (band)

 Kollage is a Hindi Rock/Pop Band from Kolkata, India, which has performed all over India and has helped popularize different genres of music likes soul, blues, jazz in Hindi music through their original work.
 They are most popular for their live acts in the corporate and club circuit and have created a niche for themselves as the "Rockers from the IT industry".
 They have the distinction of being a very rare instance (probably the first) of a Hindi band from the Software Industry (TCS) in India to have cut an original album.

 History

 Kollage is a Hindi Rock/Pop/Blues band formed by musicians who are also associates of TATA Consultancy Services (TCS), Kolkata.
-The band started back in 2003 and was brought together by Biswabijoy Sen and Koushik Chakraborty.Jishnu Dasgupta, Anirban Gomes and Prosenjit Bhattacharyya completed the initial line-up of the band.
-Back then, Kollage mostly played covers; ones that were closer to the Indipop genre.
-Their IT background, especially, was a novelty and during 2003, they played quite a few gigs in Kolkata.
+The band started back in 2003 and was brought together by Biswabijoy Sen and Koushik Chakraborty.
+Jishnu Dasgupta, Anirban Gomes and Prosenjit Bhattacharyya completed the initial line-up of the band.
+Back then, Kollage mostly played covers, mostly in the Indipop genre.
+Their IT background was a novelty and during 2003, they played quite a few gigs in Kolkata.